 This is important because McGinnis and Rappaport also don’t disagree with my statement that the strong version of their analysis (meaning the version that assumes a “wide conception” of language) relies on their analogy between The Language of the Law and ordinary language.
 So in order to defend that portion of their argument, it’s essential for McGinnis and Rappaport to show that their analogy is valid.
 I don’t think they’ve done so.

-Posted in "A technical language", "interpret", "interpretation", "Language of the law", "language", Discourse coherence, Interpretation versus comprehension, Law & linguistics, Legal language, nature of, McGinnis, Polysemy, Rappaport, Rules (vs. generalizations, regularities, etc.)
+Posted in "A technical language", "interpret", "interpretation", "Language of the law", "language", Discourse coherence, Interpretation versus comprehension, Law and linguistics, Legal language, nature of, McGinnis, Polysemy, Rappaport, Rules (vs. generalizations, regularities, etc.)

 Over at Volokh Conspiracy, Will Baude has commented on my post about the language of the law.
 Will and his co-author Steve Sachs recently had a paper titled “The Law of Interpretation” published as a lead article in the Harvard Law Review.
 They have a view of the rules of legal interpretation that differs from McGinnis and Rappaport’s and is fairly similar to mine: